bkatzung/kcsg-kartra-pages/readme.txt

 1. The browser loads the downloaded-and-saved Kartra page directly from WordPress
 2. The browser loads any additional assets referenced by the Kartra page

-Important: Per Kartra, due to cross-domain cookie restrictions, some tracking might not be accurate in download-to-server configurations (including KKP's Kartra Download mode).
-On pages where this is a concern, please use Kartra Live mode instead.

 == Troubleshooting ==